 Around 11 weeks, your body (and mind!) are still completely haywire.
 It’s probably tough to feel calm right now, since your hormones are still raging and you may still be feeling pretty nauseous.
 But know there’s light at the end of the tunnel—just a few more weeks left in the first trimester, which is notoriously the worst for pregnancy symptoms!
 Here’s more about what you’re likely feeling at 11 weeks pregnant:

 - Fatigue.
 You’re beat, but you can expect a surge in your energy in trimester two.
 Until then, give yourself permission to kick back and get some extra rest.

 - Nausea.
 We get it.
 You’re sick and tired of being sick and tired.
 We promise you should start to feel more like yourself soon.

 - Gas (oof!).
 Sorry, but tummy troubles are par for the pregnancy course.
 If you’re experiencing uncomfortable rumblings and bubblings, keep a close eye on your diet (if you’re able to hold anything down, that is) and try to avoid foods that make you gassy, such as beans, cabbage, fried foods and desserts.
-Drink lots of liquids and fiber-rich foods too.
+Drink lots of liquids and eat fiber-rich foods too.

 - Leg cramps.
 Tight, painful muscles can strike at night and interfere with your sleep.
 Drinking plenty of water can prevent leg cramps, and so can stretching your legs during the day.
 You also want to take a look at your diet to be sure you’re getting enough potassium and magnesium.

 - Skin darkening.
-One morning you might wake and think, Whoa!
-What’s that dark line down the center my belly and why is it there?
+One morning you might wake and think, “whoa!
+What’s that dark line down the center of my belly and why is it there?”
 Well, this is a totally normal pregnancy symptom called the linea nigra.
 This dark line is caused by hormonal changes and isn’t usually permanent, though you might notice that it sticks around for a while after you give birth, especially if you breastfeed (because of the hormones involved with nursing).